 - Bring balcony of upstairs apartment forward

 We also discussed the possibility of extending the first floor of the townhouse over the garages to bring it within the 1.0m projection, however felt that it was in the interest of our neighbour on number 94 (which is a single storey house) to not increase the bulk of the townhouse and have the garage remain as single storey which is less imposing.

 In our view, the only way issues like this can really be avoided is to reduce car dependency in Perth and reduce the parking requirements.

 According to the Council’s planning officer our development: is inconsistent with the residential character of the area; is not in keeping with the residential amenities of the area; is out of context with the character of the surrounding residential area; will negatively impact and does not positively contribute to the area; and will set a precedent for other similar situations in the future.

 We totally agree that our development is unlike the other homes and recent developments in the area.
 We sincerely hope that it will set a precedent for future developments.

-In our view recent developments in our area are generally very typical, comprising of two storey townhouses constructed down one boundary of the block (regardless of sun orientation) with a drievway running down the opposite boundary (or down the middle in the case of two adjoining blocks).
-The developments have no usuable communal area and no gardens.
-We believe that makes for a development that is hostile and isolating rather than communal and friendly; extremely unattractive, unimaginatie and bland; and environmentally insensitive and unsustainable.
+In our view recent developments in our area are generally very typical, comprising of two storey townhouses constructed down one boundary of the block (regardless of sun orientation) with a driveway running down the opposite boundary (or down the middle in the case of two adjoining blocks).
+The developments have no usable communal area and no gardens.
+We believe that makes for a development that is hostile and isolating rather than communal and friendly; extremely unattractive, unimaginative and bland; and environmentally insensitive and unsustainable.